Finding the Best Alcohol and Drug Treatment Programs

 Washington: The US capital is no stranger to people in need of services at drug and alcohol rehabilitation centers.
 In fact, a 2011 report found that drug and alcohol abuse is more rampant here than anywhere else in the country.
 A big reason for this is the difficulty people face in checking into rehab for drugs and alcohol.
 The earlier treatment is begun, the higher the chances of success.
 If someone could benefit from addiction treatment at an inpatient rehabilitation facility, don’t wait until it’s too late.

 Illinois: In 2007, it was estimated that more than 200,000 people were in need of drug addiction treatment and were not receiving it.
 The number of people who faced a similar problem with alcohol dependence was three times this number.
-Many people do not get help for substance use disorders because they simply do not know how to find it.
+Many people do not get help for substance use disorders (SUD) because they simply do not know how to find it.
 Read on to learn how to find an effective drug rehab.

 California: The pervasive belief in the entertainment capital of the world is that substance abuse is fun and perhaps it even promotes creativity.
 Getting help is critical for people who are caught in the maze of drug and alcohol addiction.
-California is home to a number of successful and reputed rehab centers and we can help find the right one.
+California is home to a number of successful and reputed rehab centers and Addiction Resource can help find the right one.

 Texas: According to the Substance Abuse and Mental Health Services Administration (SAMHSA), almost half the residents of Texas consume alcohol at least once a month.
 One-fourth of the state’s population drinks excessively and is in need of alcohol addiction therapy.
-It is worth noting that people with an alcohol dependence are at high risk of abusing drugs.
+It is worth noting that people with alcohol dependence are at high risk of abusing drugs.

 North Carolina: As of 2012, more than 0.5 percent of the state’s population had already received rehab for drug and alcohol problems.
 In absolute numbers, this represents more than 50,000 people.
 However, a far greater number of people are not getting much-needed help.

 New York: SAMHSA reports that more than half of New Yorkers consume alcohol.
 Even more worrisome is the fact that about a quarter of the state’s population indulges in binge drinking.
 An estimated 8 percent of the population has either drug or alcohol dependence.
 Thus, there is an obvious need for rehabilitation centers.
-If someone needs help, we can find a drug rehab facility or alcohol treatment center nearby.
+If someone needs help, Addiction Resource can help find a drug rehab facility or alcohol treatment center nearby.

 Montana: About 6 percent of adolescents in Montana is in need of treatment for excessive alcohol use and 5 percent of youngsters need rehab for illicit drug abuse.
 Both percentages are higher than the nationwide average of 4 percent.
 Adults are no better off and many are not receiving the therapies they need to beat dependence.
 A big reason for this is not being able to find a good drug rehabilitation center in the local area.